anubhavitis/Dev-Blogs/APIs.md

 # Benefits of using APIs

-- **Automation**: APIs are accessible to applications without a user interface.
-This is the first most concrete benefit of using it.
-Instead of people, computers will do the work, hence cutting down the total time.
+- **Security**: While using an API, client-side and server-side application works independently, and they communicate through API, so if anyone tries to hack into the client-side app, the server stays unaffected and secured.

-- **Better integration**: APIs allow content to be embedded from any site or application more easily.
+- **Flexibility**: APIs allow content to be embedded from any site or application more easily.
 For e.g. an API written in GO can be used by Node.js/Django.

 - **Efficiency**: When access is provided to an API, the content generated can be published automatically and is available for every channel.
 It allows it to be shared and distributed more easily.